 This course is designed for students who have a sincere interest in learning about ICT (Information and Communication Technology).
-This course is open to all students, but is not a beginner's course.
+This course is not a beginner's course.
 It builds on competences acquired in previous years.
-Students who may not have the requisite background will be required to bridge any knowledge gaps as necessary.
+Students who did not study ICT in years 4 and 5 will take a placement test at the end of S5 to assess their understanding of HTML and Python (syntax, variables, data types, strings, Booleans, operations, lists, if-else, while/for loops, functions).